turley/sacd-ripper/readme.rst

 7. A little more aggressive multithreading: Raw read and DST decoding, which used to happen sequentially, are performed in parallel.

+8. Stereo and multi-channel extraction in one shot: No longer need to run sacd_extract twice to extract stereo and multi-channel tracks.
+In other words, the -2 and -m options can be used simultaneously for DSF/DSDIFF generation.

 Development of this software is primarily done on Linux.
 Functionality on Windows has been checked.
+Windows binary needs to be compiled with Mingw-w64.
+Visual Studio is no longer supported.

 Usage
 ======================================